devsajad/The-Complete-JavaScript-Notes/14 - Object-Oriented Programming (OOP) With JavaScript.md

 ### 6. Limitations of Static Methods

 - We cannot use static methods with instances of the constructor or class because they are not in the prototype of the class.
-Thus, instances cannot inherit static methods, as they exist in the namespace of the class itself.
+Thus, instances cannot inherit static methods, as the static methodes exist in the namespace of the class itself.

 ```javascript
 const john = new Person("John");